Robin Queen (biomechanist)

-Robin Marie Queen is an American biomechanist and professor of biomedical engineering and mechanics at Virginia Tech.
+Robin Marie Queen is an American biomechanist and a professor of biomedical engineering and mechanics at Virginia Tech.
 Her work involves research on foot and ankle biomechanics, sports biomechanics, and footwear biomechanics.

 Education

 Queen earned a Bachelor of Science in Applied Science – Biomaterials with a minor in Physics from the University of North Carolina at Chapel Hill in 2000.
 She completed her Master of Science in Biomedical Engineering in 2001 and Doctor of Philosophy in Biomedical Engineering in 2004 at the same institution.

 Academic career

 Queen worked as a graduate teaching assistant and project coordinator at the University of North Carolina at Chapel Hill before joining Duke University Medical Center, where she was Director of the Michael W. Krzyzewski Human Performance Lab and Medical Instructor in Surgery and Orthopedic Surgery.

 She joined Virginia Tech in 2015 as an Associate Professor in the Department of Biomedical Engineering and Mechanics, later becoming a full professor.
 Queen also directs the Kevin P. Granata Biomechanics Laboratory and holds affiliate appointments with the Edward Via College of Osteopathic Medicine and the Virginia Tech Carilion School of Medicine and Research Institute.